brandonmpetty/Doxa/CLI/README.md

 pip install -r requirements.txt
 ```

 Alternatively, a local Doxa Python build can be used by setting the `DOXAPY_PATH` environment variable.
+When set, it takes precedence over any pip-installed DoxaPy.

 ## Examples